contentful-userland/gatsby-contentful-starter/README.md

 Run a production build into `./public` and publish the site to GitHub pages.

+### `npm run cleanup-repository`

+Removes all dependencies, scripts and data from the installation script.

 ## Roadmap

 - [ ] [make the starter completely responsive](https://github.com/contentful-userland/gatsby-contentful-starter/issues/2)